The Futures Premium and Rice Market Efficiency in Prewar Japan: Historical Interpretation

-The grading system for delivered imported rice was different from the domestic rice system in the exchanges.
-The exchanges set up the sub-standard imported rice and changed the price difference between the grading of the sub-standard rice and imported rice.
-On the other hand, the price difference between standard domestic rice and sub-standard imported rice was basically fixed.
-However, the price difference between domestic and imported rice in the spot market was flexible.
-Therefore, this price difference in the futures market could not move with the difference in the spot market.
-Consequently, the market structure of rice futures was different from the structure of the rice spot market.
-In 1899, the ratio of rice imports to rice consumption decreased rapidly.
+In summary, because the quality of imported rice was not the same as domestic rice, the futures market could not value the gap in price between the two.
+As a result, this price gap in the futures market could not move with the gap in the spot market, and the market structure of rice futures differed from the structure of the rice spot market.
+This dislocation in the rice futures markets was settled at the end of the 1890s.
+In November 1898, the government repealed the order for the futures markets to accept the imported rice as an alternative to the listed domestic rice.
+In addition, the ratio of rice imports to rice consumption decreased rapidly in 1899.
 However, this ratio began to skyrocket in 1902 and remained above approximately 5\%.
 Japan had been a continuous importer of rice since the 1890s.

-\subsubsection{Difference in Structure Between the Spot and Futures Markets from the Mid-1900s to the Mid-1920s.}
+\subsection{Difference in Structure Between the Spot and Futures Markets from the Mid-1900s to the Mid-1920s.}

-We discuss the market inefficiency from the mid-1900s to the mid-1920s.
-The market efficiency in both Tokyo and Osaka began to decrease in the mid-1900s.
+We discuss the decrease in the efficiency measure from the mid-1900s to the mid-1920s.
+The market efficiency measure in both Tokyo and Osaka began to decrease in the mid-1900s.
 Tokyo Asahi Shimbun reported on the rice market in the late 1900s as follows.

 \begin{quote} ``The price of imported rice was higher than coarse cereals, the price of domestic rice in the spot market was higher than imported rice, and the price of domestic rice in the futures market was higher than domestic rice in the spot market.
 The futures price was highest in the rice and grains market because most of the participants in the exchanges were speculators.''\footnote{See \citet{asahi1907rpr} for details.} \end{quote}